groonga/groonga/doc/source/reference/commands/schema.rst

        This is an array of :ref:`schema-return-value-source`.

-       If the column is an index column or a :ref:`generated- column`, this has one or more elements.
+       If the column is an index column or a :ref:`generated-column`, this has one or more elements.
 Otherwise, this is an empty array.
    * - ``generator``